 The affordability of 1-bedroom flats improved significantly throughout the period 2008 to 2011 due to falls in median price and lower mortgage interest rates.
-In the latest year (2012) the affordability of 1-bedroom flats declined slightly, due to an increase in the median price of this property type.
+In the latest two years (2012 and 2013) the affordability of 1-bedroom flats has declined slightly, due to annual increases in the median price of this property type, coupled with increases in the mean mortgage interest rate.